 SECTION 2.1.
 Any student who engages in bullying on school grounds, while traveling on a school bus, or while attending a school sponsored activity shall be subject to disciplinary action up to and including expulsion.

-SECTION 2.2 Students are expected to immediately report incidents of bullying, harassment and intimidation to the principal or authorized school leader or by calling the Georgia Department of Education’s 1-877 SAY-STOP (1-877-729-7867) School Safety Hotline.
+SECTION 2.2.
+Students are expected to immediately report incidents of bullying, harassment and intimidation to the principal or authorized school leader or by calling the Georgia Department of Education’s 1-877 SAY-STOP (1-877-729-7867) School Safety Hotline.

-SECTION 2.2.1 School staff members are expected to immediately intervene when they see a bullying incident occur.
+SECTION 2.2.1.
+School staff members are expected to immediately intervene when they see a bullying incident occur.
 Each complaint of bullying shall be promptly investigated in a thorough and confidential manner.
 The investigation shall include interviewing the alleged perpetrator(s) and victim(s), identified witnesses, teacher(s) and staff members and reviewing video surveillance if available.
 School police, school counselors, school social workers and/or other support staff should be utilized for their expertise as determined by the circumstances of the matter.

 SECTION 2.2.2.
 Students can rely on staff to promptly investigate each complaint of bullying in a thorough and confidential manner.

 SECTION 2.2.3.
-If the complainant student or the parent of the student feels that appropriate resolution of the investigation or complaint has not been reached after consulting the school principal, the student or the parent of the student should contact the local superintendent or his or her designee.
+If the complainant student or parent(s) or guardian(s) of the student feels that appropriate resolution of the investigation or complaint has not been reached after consulting the Executive Director/Principal, the student or the parent of the student should contact the local superintendent or his or her designee.

 SECTION 2.2.4.
 The school prohibits retaliatory behavior against any complainant or any participant in the complaint process.